autobib/autobib/docs/changelog/next.md

 - Fixed a bug where the program panicked on broken pipe errors when writing to stdout.
   Now the program terminates silently on such errors.
+- Fixes an unexpected error when passing a template string containing an invalid JSON literal.